List of Judge Dredd characters: The Creep

 The Creep is an apparently immortal mutant living in the Undercity (the remains of old New York City).

 He is a brilliant but strange maniac able to morph his face and body into every terror imaginable.
 He takes great delight in torturing those who come from the Mega City down into the Undercity who disturb his playground of horrors.
-On one occasion The Creep tortured a hunting party that descends to the Undercity.
-An example of his bizarre behaviour was transplanting the head of one of the members on to the neck of his pet crocodile Yorkie.
+On one occasion The Creep tortures a hunting party who descend to the Undercity.
+An example of his bizarre behaviour was transplanting the head of one of the hunting party members onto the neck of his pet crocodile Yorkie.

-During Necropolis The Creep left the undercity and met the four Dark Judges.
+During Necropolis The Creep left the Undercity and met the four Dark Judges.
 Judge Fire burned the Creep alive.
 Judge Fear stared into his face and Judge Mortis touched his flesh, all to no avail.
 In the end the quartet fled this invincible monster, and he has not been heard of since.